MIRI WFSS APT Template

 Dither

-By default direct pre- and post-WFSS images are taken as a single exposure, not dithered.
-The post-WFSS image can, however, be taken with a 3-position dither pattern to image any out-of-field sources that may be partially dispersed into the science field.
+By default, direct pre- and post-WFSS images are taken as a single exposure, not dithered.
+The post-WFSS image can, however, be taken with a 3-point dither pattern to image any out-of-field sources that may be partially dispersed into the science field.

 The dispersed exposures must use a dither pattern.
 STScI offers the default imager CYCLING pattern for maximum flexibility in the number of dither points.
 A minimum of 4 dither points are recommended to provide enough redundancy.
 It offers 3 different pattern sizes, with CYCLING-LARGE considered the default.